 The benefits that are on offer change as you get older - with some available to people as young as 50 years old.
 Help is available to ensure that you claim what you are entitled to.
 Here is an overview of what you can claim in your 60s.

 Although most people born after 1950 won't be able to claim their state pension until their mid-60s, and many are expected to work up until that point, there are some benefits that are available from the age of 60.
 Here are some of the most important:

 Once you reach the age of 60, any medicine prescribed by a doctor is free anywhere in the UK.
 Until that age, prescriptions are free in Wales, Scotland and Northern Ireland, but those living in England pay £8.40 per prescription.

 To get your free prescriptions, make sure you tell the chemist at the till and fill in the back of the prescription.
 You might have to show proof of age.
 You will also receive an invitation every two years to be screened for bowel cancer.

 If you're living in Wales, Northern Ireland or Scotland, you can get free bus travel if you're over 60.
 In Northern Ireland, you may get cheaper rates on other sorts of public transport, too.

 If you live in England, you will have to wait longer for free bus travel.
-Older people are entitled to free off-peak travel on local buses anywhere in England, once they become eligible.
-This depends on where you live and when you reach state pension age.
+You can get a bus pass for free travel when you reach the female state pension age, whether you’re a man or a woman.
 You can tap in your details at gov.uk/apply-for-elderly-person-bus-pass to find out if you qualify.

 Also, from the age of 60, you will be eligible to buy a Senior Persons Railcard from National Rail for travel across Great Britain, which gives you a third off all off-peak rail travel for a year for £30.